Parked Car Insurance

 If you have collision coverage, the damage will be covered when you do not know who hit your vehicle.
 Your policy will cover the repairs to your vehicle as long as you have collision coverage and pay your deductible.
 If you do not know who damaged your vehicle while parked and you do not have collision coverage, you will have no help from your insurance company when it comes to repairing your vehicle.

 Lots of people store their vehicle overnight, during work, or for other extended periods of time.
 While leaving your car unsupervised is often unavoidable, there are more and less risky options of where to leave your car.
 Parking your vehicle in your garage or a commercial lot with a security guard or valet is a lot different than parking your car in the grocery store parking lot or on the side of the road.

 A lot less can potentially happen to your vehicle while it's stored in your garage.
 Parked car insurance is provided to a vehicle stored at your home or storage facility by comprehensive coverage.
 Hopefully, your vehicle is not at risk of being hit by another vehicle while parked in your care.
 So comprehensive will cover all possible risk factors.

 - Storm Damage

-Pros and Cons of Parked Car Insurance or Comprehensive Only Coverage
+The Pros of Parked Car Insurance or Comprehensive Only Coverage

 As you can see, parked car insurance can refer to several different types of coverage.
 If it is important to you to protect your vehicle while it is parked, make sure to purchase the right coverage for your situation.
 The only way to fully protect your vehicle is to purchase both comprehensive and collision.
-It is only then, you will know your vehicle is protected against every scenario of physical damage.
+Only then will you will know your vehicle is protected against every scenario of physical damage.